-- Employing on-site support of qualified biologists during construction, as required. - q) Clearing activities between (refer to Table 10-3) will be in compliance with the Avifauna Management Plan. - r) No one will disturb, move or destroy migratory bird nests.
-If a nest or young birds are encountered, work will cease in the immediate area of the nest.
-Work will not continue in the area until the nest is no longer occupied, otherwise the work plan will be modified to avoid nest sites by a minimum of 30 m (100 m for Rusty Blackbird).
+- Surveying for migratory and resident bird nests prior to cutting during the nesting season; - ii) Surveying for sensitive habitat that typically supports nest; - iii) Information regarding avoiding identified nests until fledged; - iv) Information regarding cutting in sensitive habitats during nesting season; and - v) Employing on-site support of qualified biologists during construction, as required. - q) Clearing activities between (refer to Table 10-1) shall be in compliance with the Avifauna Management Plan. - r) No one shall disturb, move or destroy migratory bird nests.
+If a nest or young birds are encountered, work shall cease in the immediate area of the nest.
+Work shall not continue in the area until the nest is no longer occupied, otherwise the work plan shall be modified to avoid nest sites by a minimum of 30 m (100 m for Rusty Blackbird).